JackNJH/paragraph-extractor/README.md

 ## How to Run

-1. Place your document images (PNG format) in the `example_imgs` directory or use the images provided
+1. Place your document images (PNG format) in the `Converted Paper (8)` directory or use the images provided
 2. Install numpy if not already installed:
     ```bash
     pip install opencv-python numpy